-Brian Gibbs Technical Advisor
+Brian Gibbs Senior Consultant

 At its core, a life extension (LE) plan is a management system that provides assurance to the duty holder, regulators, investors, and other stake-holders that an aging asset can continue to safely operate beyond the original design limits.
 This may, or may not, include the necessity for repairs or upgrades to address fabric degradation and/or manage risks.
 The plan would, as a minimum, include a summary of present condition, a strategy to monitor pertinent aspects of the facility to continually verify fitness for service and compliance with regulations and, ideally, baseline contingency plans to mitigate credible risks.